Curve-Metrics/Carousel-Service-Optimization/README.md

-# Project Name
+# Perfect Query

-> A project attempting to optimize a server/databse scheme to achieve the following metrics under load:
+> A project attempting to optimize a server/database scheme to achieve the following metrics under load:
     Response Time: <= 2000ms,
     Throughput: > 100 rps on EC2,
     Error rate <= 1%